Gervonta Davis Claims Floyd Mayweather Is A Hostage In Dubai, 50 Cent Has Thoughts

 In February, 50 noted on Instagram that “they didn’t even ask him about this,” in response to Mayweather’s remarks.

 “Champ is you stupid or is you dumb?
-Get me the fuck out ya head, you sound like a hater.
+Get me the f-ck out ya head, you sound like a hater.
 DIDDY DO IT ?
 COMING soon,” Fif’s post continued.

 Maybe it’s a social media thing, but can anyone remember a time before now when rappers and boxers were this into celebrity gossip and male cattiness?
 Weird, right?